How to Enforce SSL TLS Cipher Suites in Android & iOS Apps

 Allows providing a text file Provide a text file with the enforced cipher suites.

-6. Click Build My App at the bottom of the Build Workflow (shown in Figure 3).
+2. Initiate the build command either by clicking Build My App at the bottom of the Build Workflow (shown in Figure 4) or via your CI/CD as described in Section 2.1.4.

 Congratulations!
 The Enforce Cipher Suites protection is now added to the mobile app

-3. Certify the Enforce Cipher Suites feature in Mobile Apps.
+3. Certify the Enforce Cipher Suites feature in Mobile Apps

 After building Enforce Cipher Suites, Appdome generates a Certified Secure™ certificate to guarantee that the Enforce Cipher Suites protection has been added and is protecting the app.
 To verify that the Enforce Cipher Suites protection has been added to the mobile app, locate the protection in the Certified Secure™ certificate as shown below: Enforce Cipher Suites shown in Certificate secure

-Figure 5: Certified Secure™ certificate
+Figure 6: Certified Secure™ certificate

 Each Certified Secure™ certificate provides DevOps and DevSecOps organizations the entire workflow summary, audit trail of each build, and proof of protection that Enforce Cipher Suites has been added to each Mobile app.
-Certified Secure provides instant and in-line DevSecOps compliance certification that Enforce Cipher Suites and other mobile app security features are in each build of the mobile app
+Certified Secure provides instant and in-line DevSecOps compliance certification that Enforce Cipher Suites and other mobile app security features are in each build of the mobile app.

 Using Threat-Events™ for TLS Cipher Suites Intelligence and Control in Mobile Apps